ssec/polar2grid/doc/source/introduction.rst

 with their licensing terms.

-The University of Wisconsin-Madison Space Science and Engineering Center (SSEC) makes no warranty of any kind with regard to the CSPP
+The University of Wisconsin-Madison Space Science and Engineering Center (SSEC) makes no warranty of any kind with regard to the |cspp_abbr|
-|project| software or any accompanying documentation, including but
-not limited to the implied warranties of merchantability and fitness for a particular purpose.
+software or any accompanying documentation, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 SSEC does not indemnify any infringement of copyright, patent, or trademark through the use or modification of this software.